nuradin444/Music-App/README.md

 # Music-App
-This is a app that allows users to view their favorite music artist and get a feel about what albums they have released but also some background information about their personal life
+This is a app that allows users to view their favorite music artist and get a feel about what albums they have released but also some background information about their personal life.

+This app was created within andriod studios